RommelTJ/docker_and_kubernetes_notes/complete_guide/s14-multicontainer-app-with-kubernetes/01_MulticontainerAppWithKubernetes.md

   * ReadWriteMany
     * Can be read and written to by many nodes.
 * "resources" is specifying we need 2 GB of space.

+## Where does Kubernetes Allocate Persistent Volumes?

+* On your computer, the only place storage can be allocated is on your hard drive.
+  * kubectl get storageClass
+  * "standard" is the default option.
+  * kubectl describe storageClass
+* In the cloud, you have many more options
+  * Google Cloud Persistent Disk
+  * Azure File
+  * Azure Disk
+  * AWS Block Store
+  * And more in Kubernetes docs.